smith478/utilities/proxmox/README.md

 poweroff
 ```

+Or from the web UI go to `Node -> Shutdown`

 ## Web console overview

+The web console will be accessible on your LAN using the IP address on port 8006 (IP:8006).

+On the left sidebar under `Datacenter` you should see the server that was created e.g. `pve1`.
+Under the `Summary` you can see high level information about the hardware and use on the server.
+A shell and system setting are also available.

+Make sure to install the available updates.
+You may need to click `Refresh`.
+Unless you buy the enterprise version this will appear to error out, but it is only due to not being able to connect to the paid repository.
+After refreshing, you can then click `Upgrade`.

+Note there are buttons at the top right to create a new virtual machine and another to create a container.

 ## VMs or containers?

+Containers consume fewer resources, especially RAM.
+If the host server has less resources then it may be better to go with containers over VMs.
+Typically if you can get away with using a container, you should since they consume fewer resources.
+One big benefit of VMs is that if you're running a cluster with multiple host servers and you want to migrate a VM to a different host, you can do a live migration and keep the VM running (and any applications it's supporting); whereas with containers they will need to shutdown during a migration.
+Also note that not all applications will run in a container.

 ## Launching VMs
 ## Creating VM templates
 ## Launching containers